Villa Holidays on Kefalonia and Ithaca

 Fiskardo – Harbour Village & Port

 The town of Fiskardo is situated on the northernmost part of the island.
-As a port, there are regular ferries to neighbouring Lefkada (Lefkas) and Ithaca, as well as to mainland Greece itself.
+As a port, there are regular ferries to neighboring Lefkada (Lefkas) and Ithaca, as well as to mainland Greece itself.
 The coast around Fiskardo is predominantly rocky with several pebble-beached inlets and coves.

 Fiscardo is unique as it was one of the only places on Kefalonia that was left virtually undamaged during the great earthquake of 1953, which ruined most of the historic buildings on the island.